-3.9.2.1 Candidacy After Initial Eligibility
+3.9.1.1 Candidacy After Initial Eligibility

-If an individual elects not to be a candidate for promotion when first eligible, he/she may decide to be considered again during any subsequent academic year.
-Indication in writing of one's intention to be a candidate for promotion must be given to the Provost by July 1.
+If an individual elects not to be a candidate for promotion when first eligible, they may decide to be considered again during any subsequent academic year.
+Indication in writing of one's intention to be a candidate for promotion must be given to the provost by July 1.